-Another major source of revenue for financing capital projects are grants.
+Another major source of revenue for financing capital projects is through grants.
 The Township has successfully applied for several Community Development Block Grants from the federal government through Cook County.
 A variety of county, state, federal, and private grants are available for application and the Township has been actively pursuing these opportunities.
 A mixture of financing methods including current revenue, fund reserves, grants, and borrowing will likely be required for any significant projects.

-FY 2021 Highlights
+FY 2022 Highlights

-Although the Capital Improvements Program anticipates expenditures over a five year period, the immediate focus is on FY2021, which is referred to as the Capital Budget.
+Although the Capital Improvements Program anticipates expenditures over a five-year period, the immediate focus is on FY2022, which is referred to as the Capital Budget.
 These projects are part of the operating budget that was approved by the Town Board.
-For Fiscal Year 2021, the Town Board has allocated up to \$1,185,000 to be expended on capital improvements.
-The \$1,185,000 will be derived from local property tax revenues and reserves.
-These funds are to be budgeted on the following primary projects: Izaak Walton parking lot resurfacing/connection to Hastings Street, Lenoci Reserve walking path, Senior Center main level flooring replacement, Food Pantry remodeling, and road resurfacing of Hanover Township roads.
+For Fiscal Year 2022, the Town Board has allocated up to \$4,650,000 to be expended on capital improvements.
+The \$4,650,000 will be derived from grant funding, local property tax revenues, and reserves.
+These funds are to be budgeted on the following primary projects: Emergency Services Station, Izaak Walton Reserve Master Plan, Senior Center Building Automated System, and road resurfacing of Hanover Township roads.